Emmanuel-Roy/Emoo-Boy/README.md

-# A Gameboy Emulator written in C
+# Emoo-Boy: A Gameboy Emulator written in C

 ## Contributors:
   * Emmanuel Roy